List of Proposals:

 We’ve got a process to help involve the community to gather their feedback to ensure your proposal has the best chance of passing, well before it is voted on.
-The more detail in yor proposal, the better, but at the heart of it, a proposal is just a statement by you that answers 2 questions for the PIVX community; “What is it going to cost us?” and “What is it going to buy us?”
+The more detail in your proposal, the better, but at the heart of it a proposal is just a statement by you that answers 2 questions for the PIVX community; “What is it going to cost us?” and “What is it going to buy us?”

 A lot of the steps shown below are optional, but if you follow these steps, you are most certainly going to save yourself a ton of time.

-STEP 1: Discuss it on Slack.
+STEP 1: Discuss it on Discord.

 STEP 2: OK.
 People like your idea.
 Now what?

 Once you think the idea is solid, bring the discussion to the next level at forum.pivx.org in the Budget & Governance Proposals –> Pre-Proposal Discussions category.

 By it’s nature, content in Discord doesn’t stick around long.
 It is a real-time chat system, and finding previously discussed topics can be difficult.
 The forums provide a more permanent home for your discussion.
 People can see what was written days ago, and add to that feedback with their own thoughts.
 When it is time for people to Vote, they won’t be easily able to review comments in Discord.
 So try to have the main discussion reside in the forums.

 STEP 3: Understand the importance of the PPL.

 The PPL is the Proposal Promotion Level.
 It is a guideline to help you understand the value of discussing your proposal in as many different online locations as possible.
 Social media, online forums, blogs etc. The more complex your proposal, the more locations where you should have the discussion and the longer the duration should be.